geng-haoran/Simulately/docs/3_snippets/sapien/getting-started.md

 Welcome to the Getting Started for using SAPIAN.
 In this guide, we will walk through the process of initializing the simulator, loading a groud, creating light and loading actors with SAPIEN API.
 The provided code snippets are adapted from the SAPIEN Docs to help you get started quickly.

-Try our demo code at the github `Simulately/code/getting_started`!
+Try our demo code on [Simulately on GitHub - Getting Started](https://github.com/geng-haoran/Simulately/tree/code/getting_started)!

 ## Initial the Simulator